 Manage My Booking online

 Both Jet2 Holidays and Jet2.com offer online cancellation via the Manage My Booking portal.
 However, cancelling online will apply the standard cancellation charge automatically, without any opportunity to explain the circumstances.
 If you want to request any goodwill consideration, phone is the right route.
-If you simply want to cancel and claim the recoverable amount through travel insurance, the online route works and establishes the cancellation date clearly.
+If you simply want to cancel and claim the recoverable amount through travel insurance, the online route works – and it establishes the cancellation date clearly, which matters for the insurance claim.

 Jet2 Holidays: cancellations and refunds

 Jet2 Holidays packages are sold with a clear cancellation fee schedule.
-Jet2 does not publish a formal bereavement exception — the standard terms apply regardless of the reason for cancellation.
-However, travel insurance is designed precisely for this eventuality.
+Jet2 does not publish a formal bereavement exception – the standard terms apply regardless of the reason for cancellation.
+The deposit of £60 per person is always non-refundable.

 Cancellation charge schedule